Chelcey/cse11-self-study/moreFields.md

 <mark >keyword</mark>
  : have a specific meaning in java

+---
  ### Examples of keyword:
  1. `class`
  2. `int`
+---
 <mark >syntax</mark>
- : specific order for all these words and symbols in valid pgrom.
+ : specific order for all these words and symbols in valid progrom.

+---
  ### Syntax Order:
  1. There must be a name after the keyword `class`
  2. Name must be followed by open curly brace (`{`)